jovako/Bomberman/README.md

 nearest1 to nearest8: rulebased trainers to generate data using our subfield2 features rewards1 to rewards8: rl agents saving the q values and exploring via rule_based actions

-rlnostone: rl agent using the advanced rewards and nostone features
-rlnearest: rl agent using the advanced rewards and subfield2 features
+testnearest4: rl agent using the advanced rewards and subfield2 features
-rlminimal: rl agent using the advanced rewards and minimal features, exploring via rule\_based
+reduced: rl agent using the advanced rewards and minimal features, exploring via rule\_based

 test4 to test11: agents trained on rule\_based data with number indicating range of vision, subfield1 features
 testminimal: agents trained on minimal1 to minimal8 data
 testrewards: agent trained on rewards1 to rewards8 data
 testweights: agent trained on weighted rule\_based data, subfield2 features